 ‘It is by going down into the abyss that we recover the treasures of life.
 Where you stumble, there lies your treasure.’ – Joseph Campbell

 When you lean into the pain, try to work with it, shift it, change it, heal it, you’ll be told you’re ‘wallowing’ and ‘feeling sorry for yourself’.
 It’s those who ignore their pain, who numb themselves and minimise their wounds, they’re the tough ones, they’ll say.
-Then when those who can avoid the pain no longer are overtaken by it, they’ll be given help.
-They’ll be put on government allowances, allocated support, given medication and time out.
+Then when they can no longer avoid the pain, it’ll be called ‘a breakdown’ and they’ll be put on government allowances, allocated a case worker, given medication and time out.

 All the while you’re diving down into the dark, clearing the murky depths, using your own muscle and sinew to carve a path through the undergrowth and move ancient baggage, and you’re doing it in silence, alone.
 The only people around are those standing on the edges wondering what on earth you’re doing and telling you to stop.

 They’ll tell you you’re being negative, stuck in the past, a pessimist.
 But what more of an optimist is there?
 To never let that little spark of hope go out, continuing to dig and excavate and sweat as you tunnel your way back to the light, plucking treasures from the dark corners and holding faith that the light at the end of the tunnel is there, even though it remains unseen.

 They’ll tell you your life appears to be going well, so it can’t have been that bad.
 But it’s because of your strength, your determination, your courage, and your stamina that your life looks fine on the surface.
 Appearances do not reflect what’s underneath, the emptiness, the longing, the knowledge that something is missing.